 “I realized we needed about four hair dryers to heat the house at minus 30.”

-Jesse and Jena Tufts bought an older home in a mature central neighbourhood in Edmonton.
+Jesse and Jena Tufts bought an older home in a mature central Edmonton neighbourhood.
 The location was perfect, but the house needed work.
-Learn about how they retrofitted their existing home to net zero - for half the cost of an infill!
-Read the blog post for more.
+Learn how they retrofitted their existing home to net zero - for half the cost of an infill!
+For more, read the blog post: Retrofitting a 1953 bungalow to net-zero.